 How to Get Certified Papers for Your Dog Without Initial Documents

-You can explore registering your non-purebred dog through options such as the “Non-Purebred Canine Registration Application” offered by organizations like the Continental Kennel Club (CKC).
+You can explore registering your non-purebred dog through options like the “Non-Purebred Canine Registration Application” offered by organizations like the Continental Kennel Club (CKC).
 It’s important to review the specific requirements and procedures outlined by these organizations, which may include evaluations or assessments to establish your dog’s eligibility for registration.

 how to get papers for a dog without papers